 Resident Assistants have the ability to play a large role in how students are educated on and exposed to sustainability.
-They act as role models and educators for students on a variety of issues, one of which is how to create more eco-friendly habits.
-By incorporating sustainability into conversation and events, students will become more knowledgeable about recycling, saving energy, and more.
 Use the ideas below to help your residents live a green lifestyle in the residence halls and beyond.

 How to Educate Your Residents

 Below are easy tips to encourage your residents to be more sustainable.
 A big part of these intiatives is changing your own habits as well.
 It takes effort to begin to live more sustainably, but it's part of our responsibilty to be men and women for others.
 Reducing your carbon footprint ensures that everyone can have access to a healthy, clean environment.